Project Design

 To process different input formats (Markdown, HTML, etc.), I added a ContentProcessor factory.

-This way, supporting new formats in the future (e.g., reStructuredText or AsciiDoc) will be as simple as writing a new processor class.
+This way, supporting new formats in the future will be as simple as writing a new processor class.

-Rendering is done through a Template Engine factory, which abstracts away the underlying templating engine (like Jinja2).
+Rendering is done through a Template Engine factory, which abstracts away the underlying templating engine.

-This allows swapping or upgrading templating logic without changing the rest of the system.
+This allows swapping templating logic later without changing the rest of the system.

 5. Tradeoffs I Made

-- Focused on clarity over optimization → since this is a learning project and a resume showcase, readability was more important than micro-optimizations.
+- Focused on clarity over optimization -> readability mattered more than micro-optimizations.

-- YAML config → I chose YAML for config files because it’s widely used in static site generators and is more readable than JSON for non-developers.
+- YAML config -> I chose YAML because it is widely used in static site generators and is more readable than JSON for non-developers.

 6. What I Learned